 Commit policies in Jira ready to be applied to repositories

-What are the 5 best rules that work for your team to keep a consistent code change history?
+What are the 5 best rules to keep a consistent code change history?

 The most effective rules differ from project to project, but I’m happy to give a few highlights from our rule set.